pawsey-kbuckley/docs-csm/introduction/documentation_conventions.md

 #### Host name and account in command prompts

 The host name in a command prompt indicates where the command must be run.
 The account that must run the command is also indicated in the prompt.
+The prompt will be dictated by a label on the step with the command.
 - The root or super-user account always has the # character at the end of the prompt
 - Any non-root account is indicated with `account@hostname`.
 A non-privileged account is referred to as user.